 - Not great for users in rural areas

-Happn is one of the latest apps to step into the dating industry.
 It takes less than three minutes to sign up and you’re ready to swipe.
 You can like or dislike other users, but the chat feature is only available for matches.
-Happn uses your location to provide possible matches — a good choice for those living in more populated urban areas, but not great for users in rural areas or those concerned with privacy issues.
+Happn uses your approximate location to show you who you’ve crossed paths with — a good choice for those living in more populated urban areas, but not great for users in rural areas or those concerned with privacy issues.

 - Works with Facebook app